Strahinja Gavrilović

-Strahinja Gavrilović (born 5 April 1993) is a Serbian professional basketball player for Mladost Zemun of the Adriatic League and the Basketball League of Serbia (KLS).
+Strahinja Gavrilović (born 5 April 1993) is a Serbian professional basketball player for Igokea m:tel of the Bosnian League and the ABA League.

 Professional career

 After going undrafted in the 2016 NBA draft, Gavrilović signed a contract with the Serbian club Dynamic Belgrade.
 He spent one season with them and averaged 9.9 points per game in Basketball League of Serbia.

 On August 15, 2017, Gavrilović signed a contract with Partizan.
 In 2017–18 season, he player 18 ABA League games and averaged 5.7 points and 2.6 rebounds, while shooting 58.2% from the field goal.

 On December 25, 2018, he parted ways with Partizan.
 Two days later he signed a contract with Borac Čačak.

 Gavrilović sent the 2020-21 season with Real Murcia of the Spanish LEB Oro.
 He averaged 9.0 points and 3.6 rebounds per game.
 On August 30, 2021, Gavrilović signed with Mladost Zemun of the Adriatic League and the Basketball League of Serbia.